czbiohub-sf/cerebra/CONTRIBUTING.md

     Now you can make your changes locally.

-5. When you're done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with tox:
+5. When you're done making changes, check that your changes pass flake8 and the tests:

-        $ flake8 cerebra tests
+        $ make test
-        $ py.test
+        $ make coverage
-        $ tox
+        $ make lint

-    To get flake8 and tox, just pip install them into your virtualenv.

 6. Commit your changes and push your branch to GitHub: